myrmex-org/myrmex/docs/pages/tutorials/express.md

 }
 ```

-In the `package.json` of the Lambda, we define the express application as a dependency
+In the `package.json` of the Lambda, we define the Express application as a dependency

 ```bash
 # in /node-lambda/lambdas/serverless-express